daraghbyrne/iotworkshop2019/step6/README.md

 Making progress.

-Now you also need to tell your Photon to listen for the response to the webhook.
+Now you also need to tell your Argon to listen for the response to the webhook.
 To do this, add this line of code to the end of your `setup()`

 `````
   Particle.subscribe("hook-response/forecast", handleForecastReceived, MY_DEVICES);